jin521/project1/readme.md

 Below listed are the features I would like to implement further to this:

-- withdraw the already sent white if you change your mind.
+- withdraw the already sent whisky if you change your mind.
 - translation API for different languages input.
 - adding comments to stories